We show you how to get approved for life insurance if you suffer from MS.

 We use a quick quote approach to shopping for you.

-We summarize your medical history and reach out to companies for underwriting feedback (about 3 days).
+We summarize your medical history and contact companies for underwriting feedback (about three days).

-Once we hear back from companies, we let you know what each company has to say in terms of underwriting and price.
+Once we hear back from companies, we let you know what each company has to say regarding underwriting and price.

 Some ballpark guidelines: